When was the last time you saw your primary care physician? If your response to that is, “who?” then it’s time to have a talk.

 “How would you feel if I told you there was one simple step that could increase your chances of living a long, healthy life and lower your risk of heart disease, cancer and stroke, and it doesn’t require you to give up anything you enjoy?” asks One Medical New York provider, Malcolm Thaler, MD.
 “Well, there is such a step — get yourself a primary healthcare provider!
 The data are clear: studies show that the more primary care providers there are in a community, the healthier the population, the longer the average lifespan, the fewer emergency room visits, and hospital admissions, and even a lower number of surgeries.”

 Even if you’ve only ever had a transactional relationship to the healthcare system (i.e. you get sick, you see someone new, you get better, you never see that person again), it’s worth finding a PCP who can act as your healthcare quarterback.
-That’s because the key to staying at the top of your wellness came is to be proactive about preventive care.
+That’s because the key to staying at the top of your wellness is to be proactive about preventive care.
 That includes everything from getting the right screening tests and immunizations to setting goals around sleep, nutrition, exercise, stress management, and more.
-Having a PCP on your side who think about you as a whole person can be a gamechanger in keeping your body and mind in shape.
+Having a PCP on your side who thinks about you as a whole person can be a gamechanger in keeping your body and mind in shape.

 The nitty gritty of what a PCP can do